Optical Simulation SDK

 #Examine the setups:

-for s in setups:
+for setup in client:

 Note